rax1110/order-management/README.md

 ## Areas for Improvement

 - Authentication and authorization
-- Implement pagination for orders list
+- Pagination support for lists
+- Normalization of data
 - CI/CD pipeline setup
 - Comprehensive test coverage
 - Performance optimizations for large datasets